Skip to main content

 9 min read

-Castel Monastero doesn't publish a rate card, so here's the honest framing: for 50 guests over two to three days at a five-star Chianti resort of this calibre, most couples should budget in the €65,000–110,000 range all-in, with a full borgo buyout taking the conversation well beyond that.
+Castel Monastero doesn't publish a rate card, so here's the honest framing: for 50 guests over two to three days at a five-star Chianti resort of this calibre, most couples should budget roughly €65,000–115,000 all-in — with your booked event spaces reserved privately while the resort operates around them.
 This guide breaks down where every euro goes — and which Chianti alternatives deliver a similar weekend for confirmed money.

 What you're actually buying